hiimak/SimpleDnsUpdate_Namecheap/README.md

         }

-2. Change the Path in ipupdate.sh to your Path
+2. Change the Path in SimpleDnsUpdate_Namecheap/ipupdate.sh to your Path:

 node /home/YOUR_PC_USERNAME/SimpleDnsUpdate_Namecheap/ipupdate.js > /home/YOUR_PC_USERNAME/SimpleDnsUpdate_Namecheap/cron.log

 3. Create a Cronjob on your host PC